sandudorogan/CSharpUnixTerminalSimulator/README.md

 * `Rm` file name
 * `Rmdir` file name

+_Note:_
-_Note:_ Commands without no specification work in the current directory.
+- Commands without no specification work in/with the current directory.
+- Only the `cd` command takes a slighlty more complex path (as it should).
+The rest of them, do work only in the current directory.